Richie-Rokka/Automated-Commercial-Performance-Reporting-System/README.md

 - The 30-second refresh delay is fixed; it does not prove every refresh has completed.
 - Refresh and export navigation use captured screen coordinates.
 - Display scaling, resolution, window position, or Power BI UI changes can invalidate coordinates.
-- PDF review and saving remain manual.
+- Report review and saving remain manual.
 - Automatic PDF distribution, publishing, and automatic report correction are not implemented.
-- Reliable operation while logged out or with a locked Windows session has not been established.

 ![PAD workflow screenshot 1](docs/screenshots/PAD1.png)